acornejo/picoAVR/README.md

 [PicoAVR](http://acornejo.github.io/picoAVR) is an open source AVR development board which aims to a minimalistic but fully functional alternative to Arduino.
-PicoAVR is less than 1 square inch, and for less than 10$ you can buy all the components required to build your own PicoAVR.
+The PicoAVR board measures less than 1 square inch, and for less than 10$ you can buy all the components to build your own.

 ![Blinky](http://acornejo.github.io/picoAVR/images/photo.jpg "Blinky on PicoAVR")